kronosapiens/kronosapiens.github.io/_drafts/2015-02-24-versioning-and-orthogonality.md

 v1_api.register(ContestAPI.RoundResource())
 {% endhighlight %}

-Here, `RoundResource` is a TastyPie object which wraps a number of resource-related endpoints (in this case, the `Round` resource, which represents a game in Knozen.)
+Here, `RoundResource` is a TastyPie object which wraps a number of resource-related endpoints (in this case, the `Round` resource, which represents a game in <company>.)

 Currently, every resource has a single `rest.py` file which defines the endpoints for that resource.
 URI versioning would involve the creation of additional `rest.py` files, each representing a different version of the API.

 That would look something like this:

 {% highlight python %}
-# knozen/urls.py
+# <company>/urls.py

 from tastypie.api import Api
 from contest.rest_old import restv1 as V1ContestAPI